 Our Scientist Training in Rheumatology Research Program is designed to provide trainees with the tools needed to become successful independent investigators focused on improving the understanding of, and care for, people living with rheumatic diseases.

 Conferences/Continuing Medical Education (CME) Opportunities

-The Rheumatology division has regularly scheduled robust and comprehensive conferences including weekly grand rounds, weekly core curriculum conference, and monthly journal club, clinical case conference, and research seminars.
-The majority of these activities are available for physicians to earn CME credit.
+The Rheumatology division has regularly scheduled comprehensive conferences including weekly grand rounds, weekly core curriculum conference, and monthly journal club, clinical case conference, and research seminars.
+The majority of these activities are available to earn CME credit.
 The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 As an accredited CME provider, the Medical School can designate AMA PRA Category 1 Credit™ for university activities that meet ACCME requirements.